davemcg/eyeMarkers/README.md

 ### Amigo 2020 09 16

 Searched for "retina" with "direct and indirect terms" and limited results to "mammalia".
 Custom download (unfortunately this involves clicking and dragging).
 Hand created the title, as amigo does not provide with the download file for some reason.
+These are not cell type specific terms, but rather associated with retinal biology as defined by the geneontology curators.

 [TSV](lists/amigo_retina_2020_09_16.tsv)